Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 3. Click any X Windows icon.
 (Xming window server is stated via settings.txt)

-Some changes since 05.05.2009 base.drv is now called base.vdi
-This was done to be compatible to andLinux beta2 final
+Or type in terminal in Console(NT), to bring up a Xterminal Some changes since 05.05.2009 base.drv is now called base.vdi This was done to be compatible to andLinux beta2 final